 Obesity and diabetes

-Other research suggests that the high fiber content of a plant-based diet is a protective factor against diabetes.
+Additionally, a 2018 review suggests that the high fiber content of a plant-based diet is a protective factor against diabetes.

 Cardiovascular disease and mortality